dolphindb/api_python3/README.md

 ### 14.2 Setting TCP Timeout

-Use the static method `setTimeOut` to specify the maximum amount of time (in seconds) that transmitted data packets may remain unacknowledged (equivalent to the TCP_USER_TIMEOUT option) before TCP forcibly closes the connection.
+The static method `setTimeout` specifies the TCP connection timeout period (in seconds) before the peer acknowledges receiving the data packets.
+After the timeout period expires, the TCP connection is closed.
+It is equivalent to the TCP_USER_TIMEOUT option.
 The default value is 30.
-If the value is specified as 0, TCP will use the system default.
+(If the value is specified as 0, TCP will use the system default.)

 This method is only available on Linux.